Six adorable Printable Reward Charts for toddlers and kids.

 5. Weather Fashion Show

 Why not have a fashion show based on the weather?
-Pick themes such as hot, cold, rainy, etc. Let your children find matching cloth and represent them in a fashion show.
+Pick themes such as hot, cold, rainy, etc. Let your children find matching clothes and represent them in a fashion show.

 This is so much fun!